 I’m Jamie, founder of Barkney Wick.

 Hi everyone, I wanted to share with you a little about how our wonderful dogs’ and humans’ community centre on Fish Island in Hackney Wick came into existence.
-Click here for the article that the Hackney Gazette wrote about Barkney Wick when we were crowdfunding for our project.
 You can also read an article in the Wharf Life Newspaper that was written about us once we opened.
-Plus, watch this space for a short video tracking our journey from an empty unit through to the space we call Barkney Wick today.

 I live on Fish Island which is an area of Hackney Wick that has been described as an area impacted by so-called “gentrification”.
 Perhaps quite rightly there was an initial backlash to the apparently upper-middle class “suits” moving in to a famously creative and industrial part of London.

 Personally, I had lived in Hackney, Shoreditch and Stoke Newington for years before settling in Hackney Wick, but you never really know your community and its history until you decide to put down roots there.

 I’ve been in London since 2005 and am originally from Jersey.
 I have moved around a lot during the years I have lived in London and never really knew where I was going to end up.
 But as the daughter of an artist and an (admittedly very much part-time) artist myself, Hackney Wick is somewhere I feel at home in.

 The other side of the coin though is that, with a full-time job as a City-worker, I experienced first-hand how unsettling the shift has been with people moving in who wouldn’t ordinarily have picked to live here.
 Especially due to the fact that creative spaces and industrial units were – and are – being demolished to make way for living space.